Formed in 2017, The Gettysburg Choral Society, Inc. is a regional chorus of auditioned singers.

 In 2022, the organization became The Gettysburg Choral Society, Inc., thus becoming a successful 501(c)(3), fully tax-exempt, charitable organization.

 John McKay grew up singing, but it wasn’t until high school that he was exposed to some extraordinary musical experiences.
-Having been selected to participate in county, regional and state choruses, he had the opportunity to sing with some of the country’s greatest choral conductors of the time, including Vito Mason, Paul Salamunovich and Robert Page.
-After entering the University of Richmond, he sang with another great choral director, James Erb, a former member of the Robert Shaw Chorale.
+Having been selected to participate in county, regional and all-state choruses, he had the opportunity to sing with some of the country’s greatest choral conductors.
+After entering the University of Richmond, he sang with James Erb, a former member of the Robert Shaw Chorale.
 Joining Erb’s university chorus on a tour of Europe was a transformative experience, as was singing in the Richmond Symphony Chorus’ inaugural performance of Beethoven’s “Missa Solemnis.”
-Under Erb’s direction, the chorus experienced a magnificent performance led by Robert Shaw.
+Under Erb’s direction, the chorus prepared a magnificent performance led by Robert Shaw.
+After receiving a B.A. in voice from UR, John’s graduate studies took him to The Southern Baptist Theological Seminary for more musical training in voice and conducting.
+At Eastern Kentucky University, he had more intensive voice instruction and earned the M.M. in choral conducting.
+As graduate assistant, he directed the university singers in several selections in Notre Dame Cathedral, during the chorus’ European tour.
+Following his master’s degree, he did extensive graduate work in musicology at the Catholic University of America.
+As a tenor soloist, he sang with numerous groups such as the United States Continental Army Band and the Richmond Sinfonia.
+He was the music director at Saints Constantine and Helen Greek Orthodox Cathedral in Richmond, VA.
+During this time, he was also a special correspondent (music critic) for the Richmond Times-Dispatch, writing 500 reviews and feature stories.
+This afforded him the opportunity to hear some of America’s finest choral ensembles.
+A native of Richmond, Virginia, John lives in Abbottstown with his wife, Dr. Gretchen McKay and Zephyr, their special beagle.

+Julie Strickland graduated cum laude from Elizabethtown College with a Bachelor of Arts degree in Theatre Performance and dual minors in Communications and English Professional Writing.
+A native of Gettysburg, Pennsylvania, she is Vice President of her family’s business, Strickland Enterprises, Inc. Julie also serves as Communications Manager for Cantate Children’s and Youth Choir in Lynchburg, Virginia, and is a member of the Programming Committee for the Harrisburg Chapter of the American Guild of Organists.
 During her youth, Julie studied piano with Barbara Finstad and clarinet with Robert Zellner.
-Music was a huge part of her life and she participated in concert, marching and county band, Pennsylvania All-State Lions Band, and in orchestra (including in the pit for several musicals) at Gettysburg Area School District.
-During her college career and for several years afterward, she studied voice privately and was active in straight plays and musicals at theatres located in Lancaster, Hershey, Elizabethtown, Ephrata and Gettysburg, PA.
-Some favorite roles included Helena in A Midsummer Night's Dream, Olivia in Twelfth Night and the Blue Fairy in Pinocchio.
-Julie served as President of her college's theatre club, Sock & Buskin, Vice President of Alpha Psi Omega National Theatre Honor Society, Chair of Consistory for her church, and Vice President of the Board of Directors at Totem Pole Playhouse.
+Music played a significant role in her life—she participated in concert, marching, and county bands; the Pennsylvania All-State Lions Band; and orchestra, including pit orchestra performances for several musicals, with the Gettysburg Area School District.
+Throughout college and for several years afterward, Julie studied voice privately and performed in numerous plays and musicals across Pennsylvania, including in Lancaster, Hershey, Elizabethtown, Ephrata, and Gettysburg.
+Among her favorite roles were Helena in A Midsummer Night’s Dream, Olivia in Twelfth Night, and the Blue Fairy in Pinocchio.
+Julie has held leadership roles in several organizations, including President of her college theatre club, Sock & Buskin; Vice President of Alpha Psi Omega National Theatre Honor Society; Chair of Consistory for her church; and Vice President of the Board of Directors at Totem Pole Playhouse.
+Her professional background includes work with the American Cancer Society and the Fulton Theatre in Lancaster, reflecting her deep passion for nonprofit organizations.
+Julie resides in Gettysburg with her two beagles, Sophia Belle and Ellie Mae.

 Erin Petrella holds a B.A. in Music (piano) with an emphasis in Composition and Arranging from Asbury University in Wilmore, KY and the Service Playing and Colleague Certificates from the American Guild of Organists.
 She studied piano with Denise Mathias, Dr. Donald Zent, and Yvonne Jenkins, composition with Dr. Ron Holz and Dr. Vicki Bell, and organ with Mark Mathias, Rebecca Lepore, and Wayne Wold.